 Ever since the venerable Kingdome was imploded in March 2000, Seattle’s new gem has been CenturyLink Field.
 Home to the Seattle Seahawks it will now host Seattle’s XFL team.
 CenturyLink is an open-air stadium with a capacity of 68,000 under its overhangs that cover about seventy percent of the seating area.
 It’s perfect for football.
 Will the XFL crowd fill the seats?
 Doubtful, especially in the first season.
 However, 25,000 fans in the lower bowl would be more than respectful.

 CenturyLink Field is notorious for its crowd noise.
 It twice held the Guinness World Record for loudest crowd roar at an outdoor stadium, first at 136.6 decibels in 2013, followed by a measurement of 137.6 decibels in 2014.
 It will be interesting to see how an XFL fan crowd will attempt to match these levels.

 Monday is an important step to bring spring football to Seattle next February.
 Soon, Seattle’s team name, logo and colors should be ready to be revealed.
 Another important step in the process, especially for fans to begin to rally around their new team.

 Lover of the game, and looking forward to Spring football.
-Reporting on the Seattle XFL franchise and the league in general.
+Reporting on the league in general.